MetaTradingVR/mtfema_backtester/dashboard_guide.md

 1. Check that all required Python packages are installed
 2. Verify port 5000 is not in use by another application
 3. Check the API server logs for error messages
 4. Ensure the MT 9 EMA Backtester core modules are properly installed

+### Visualization Rendering Issues

+If charts or visualizations don't render correctly:

+1. Check browser console for JavaScript errors
+2. Ensure data is in the expected format
+3. Try clearing browser cache
+4. Verify browser compatibility (the dashboard works best with Chrome, Firefox, Edge, or Safari)

+### Theme Switching Issues

+If theme switching doesn't work:

+1. Make sure localStorage is enabled in your browser
+2. Check if the ThemeProvider is properly mounted in the layout
+3. Verify CSS variables are correctly defined
+4. Try a different browser to rule out browser-specific issues